Shalimov/ISSchemaTools/README.md

     The second param should be a pattern that describes expected structure of an object.
     `matchTraverse` allows to traverse an object using special pattern.

     Pattern should describe desired structure of object.
-Each end node of pattern should be a Vertex.
+Each end node of pattern should be a Vertex or Rule.
-    Vertex can contain additional info about end node.
+    Rule can contain additional info about end node.

     ```javascript
 	/*